flexisaf/internship-challenge/README.md

 This should build all the code in the application and start a server listening on port 8080.
 If you open your browser to http://localhost:8080 you should see this: "Welcome to Flexisaf Internship".
 This will mean your environment is set up correctly and you are ready to start coding!
 # The mini cbt app
 We'd like you to build a basic computer based test application.
 It should have the following features:
+# Manage exam questions.
+ ..*A predefined admin should be able to login and create multiple choice questions for different subject together with their expected answers
+ ..* some...
-1. Allow students to register their basic information.
-First Name, Last Name, Phone and email will be Ok
+# Allow students to register their basic information.
+  ..* First Name, Last Name, Phone and email will be Ok
-2. Login to the app
+# Login to the app and update profile
-3.
+  ..*